 Collaboration

-In addition to about Lightroom for Tuts+, one of my favorite freelance jobs is outsourced editing for other photographers.
-Many of these professionals are wedding and portrait shooters who are looking to deliver images to clients quickly and spend less time editing due to their seasonal workloads.
+In addition to writing about Lightroom for Tuts+, one of my favorite freelance jobs is outsourced editing for other photographers.
+Many of these professionals are wedding and portrait shooters who are looking to deliver images to clients quickly and spend less time editing due to their high seasonal workloads.

 At some point, sending hard drives full of RAW images back and forth through the mail becomes cumbersome and costly.
 This is where a catalog with Smart Previews is a game changer.
 No longer do clients have to send along a hard drive.
 Instead, I set up shared Dropbox folders with each of them and receive catalogs with Smart Previews rendered.
 I can use this catalog to complete my edits and then send them back seamlessly.
 Given the small size of this catalog—usually just a couple of gigabytes—this is a very workable, economical, and speedy solution.